WHAT YOU’LL LEARN

-- An appreciation of key concepts from specialized fields in chemistry, such as materials science, nanotechnology, environmental chemistry, computational chemistry, and climate science
+- Foundational principles of chemistry and key concepts in specialized fields, such as materials science, nanotechnology, environmental chemistry, and climate science

 - How to connect chemistry to current, real-world problems in society and the environment

-- How to use computers for data collection, analysis, modeling, and visualization of chemicals and chemical phenomena
+- How to use computers for data analysis, modeling, and visualization of chemical phenomena

-- Scientific communication and literacy, including scientific writing and presentation of research results and how to search for and read chemical literature
+- Scientific communication and literacy, including scientific writing, the presentation of research results, and how to read and interpret scientific literature

 "My chemistry background equipped me with scientific knowledge and technical skills that I would continue to use throughout graduate school and into my career."